Methods: Measuring Health

 Incidence and Prevalence

 These are aggregate indicators of health that serve different, yet overlapping purposes.
 Incidence, or the number of new cases that occur in a given time period, is useful for acute conditions, while prevalence (the total number of cases in the population) applies more to chronic diseases.
-Causal analyses study incident cases, while prevalence is useful when estimating need for health services.
+Causal analyses study incident cases; prevalence is useful in estimating need for health services.
 For example, we assess the incidence of road traffic injuries under different conditions when looking for ways to prevent them; we assess the prevalence of long-term disability due to road traffic injuries when planning rehabilitation services.
 Incidence is a measure of the speed at which new events (such as deaths or cases of disease) arise in a population during a fixed time.
 It may be measured as a frequency count, or as a proportion of the population at risk, or as a rate per unit of time.
 The distinction between incidence rate and proportion is illustrated in the additional materials link.

 Incidence proportion and rate

 Incidence can be measured in two main ways and Figure 6.1 illustrates the difference.
-It shows the results of following six people from the moment they entered a study (or a population) and the moment some of them experienced the event that we are counting, in this case deaths.
+It shows the results of following six people from the moment they entered a study (or a population) and the moment some of them experienced the events that we are counting, in this case deaths.

-One approach is to measure the incidence proportion, which is the number of events that occurred during the time period, divided by the number of people at risk of having an event, counted at a specified time point during that period.
-The diagram has been deliberately drawn to highlight the challenge posed in setting this denominator for this calculation when people immigrate or emigrate from the population.
+One approach is to measure the incidence proportion, which is the number of events that occurred during the time period, divided by the number of people at risk of having the event, counted at a specified time point during that period.
+The diagram has been deliberately drawn to highlight the challenge posed in setting this denominator for the calculation when people immigrate or emigrate from the population.

-- Alternatively, we could think of this as an open cohort (allowing for both immigration and emigration) and define the population as those present at the mid-point of the study.
-This includes Persons A, B, D, E and F, of whom two died, giving an incidence proportion of 2/5 or 0.4 for the observation year.
+• Alternatively, we could think of this as an open cohort (allowing for both immigration and emigration) and define the population as those present at the mid-point of the study.
+This includes persons A, B, D, E and F, of whom two died, giving an incidence proportion of 2/5 or 0.4 for the observation year.

-- Person A: 12 months
+• Person A: 12 months

-- Person B: 10 months
+• Person B: 10 months

-- Person C: 3 months
+• Person C: 3 months

-- Person D: 11 months
+• Person D: 11 months

-- Person E: 5 months
+• Person E: 5 months

-- Person F: 7 months.
+• Person F: 7 months.

-This gives a total of 48 person-months (or 4 person-years) of observation and using this as the denominator and counting all the events (or deaths) as the numerator we get 3 per 4 person-years, or 0.75 per person-year.
+This gives a total of 48 person-months (or 4 person-years) of observation and using this as the denominator and counting all the events (here, deaths) as the numerator we get 3 per 4 person-years, or 0.75 per person-year.
 Conceptually, this represents a concentration or density of events over a composite time period, using time rather individuals as the denominator.
-It is therefore a rate and can be conceived as the force of mortality (or of any other risk factor) acting on the population.
+It is therefore a rate and can be thought of as the force of mortality (or of any other risk factor) acting on the population.
 It has no meaning at the individual level.
 By contrast, the incidence proportion focuses attention on the risk for individuals and is a probability with an upper limit of 100%, whereas the rate has no limit.
 The two approaches are linked mathematically, and more details on the relationship between them are given, for example, by Rothman et al.3 The relationship introduces the notion of survival functions that will be described below.

 While incidence measures events, prevalence is a measure of disease state; it is a proportion that counts all existing cases at a particular time, divided by the population size.
 It reflects both the disease incidence and its duration, which is linked to survival.
 The time period for calculating prevalence is commonly a single point in time: point prevalence.
 Alternatively, prevalence can be calculated for a period such as a year: period prevalence.
 Prevalence is generally the measure of choice in assessing the burden of a chronic disease because new cases might be quite rare and yet last a long time, requiring care and causing significant disability.